-During the interim audit, the internal control system is documented and evaluated.
+During the interim audit, the system of internal control is documented and evaluated.
 This will determine the mix of tests of control and substantive procedures but both will tend to focus on transactions that have occurred so far in the period.

 During the final audit, the focus is on the financial statements and the assertions about assets, liabilities and equity interests.
 At this stage the auditor will design substantive procedures to ensure that assurance has been gained over all relevant assertions.